ngrx/platform/projects/ngrx.io/content/guide/effects/testing.md

 ### Effects with parameters

-Creating an Effect as a function gives the opportunity to override defaults while testing the Effect.
-A common use case is to use the RxJS `TestScheduler`, or to override a default time.
+For time dependant effects, for example `debounceTime`, we must be able override the default RxJS scheduler with the `TestScheduler` during our test.
+That's why we create the effect as a function with parameters.
+By doing this we can assign default parameter values for the effect, and override these values later in the test cases.

+This practice also allows us to hide the implementation details of the effect.
+In the `debounceTime` test case, we can we can set the debounce time to a controlled value.

 <code-example header="my.effects.ts">
 search$ = createEffect(() => ({
+  // assign default values
   debounce = 300,
   scheduler = asyncScheduler
 } = {}) =>